 And if you choose a date that is off-peak (like in the winter or early spring), you might be able to save even more!
 Opting for a cheaper day to get married is how to plan a wedding on a budget without much effort!

-6. Serve signature cocktails to save on alcohol costs in your wedding budget
+6. Serve signature cocktails to save on alcohol costs

 Serving signature cocktails is an awesome way to show your personality at your wedding.
 It helps you manage the amount of money you spend on alcohol (if you choose to serve alcohol) because the varieties available are limited.
 You’d still be serving great drinks, though.